softserveinc-rnd/blog/coral/README.md

 # Coral Evaluation

 ## Experiment objectives
-Google announced Beta version of their Coral AI device a month ago and we had a possibility to evaluate it and compare with Intel's Movidius and Movidius 2 devices.
-Main idea of evaluation is to compare the performance of all sticks when same neural network is executed.
+Google announced Beta version of their Coral AI device a month ago.
+We had a possibility to evaluate both implementations - USB stick and dev board.
+Also we want to compare Coral with Intel's Movidius 1 and Movidius 2 devices.
+Main idea of evaluation is to compare the performance when same neural network is executed.
 ## Obtaining internal neural network representation
 The main problem to be solved is that Movidius and Coral use different internal representations of the networks.
 From the othpoint of view, Coral is in beta and supports only several NN architectures.
 Fortunately, the last version of OpenVINO (2019 R1) has the support of [Frozen Quantized Topologies](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html) that Coral uses as well.
 Moreover, documentation contains recommendations for conversion of such networks in inference engine implementation used by Movidius hardware :